llbit/chunky-docs/README.md

 Testing
 -------

-The webpages can be generated in the local directory `out` using the [Apache Ant][1] build script in the project root.
-If you have Ant and the other dependencies installed you only need to run Ant using a text terminal in the project root.
+The webpages can be generated in the local directory `out` using the [Gradle][1] build script in the project root.
+If you have Gradle and the other dependencies installed you only need to run Gradle using a terminal in the project root.
 The script will do the rest.

 The build script runs a Python script named `tools/mdwrapper.py` on all